FG tasks affluence women on plight of less privileged rural women

 By Chris Ochayi

-The Federal Government, Friday, challenged affluence women in the society to invest in the lives of underprivileged rural women languishing in abject poverty across communities in the country in order to affect their lives positively.
+ABUJA: The Federal Government, yesterday, challenged affluence women in the society to invest in the lives of underprivileged rural women languishing in abject poverty across communities in the country in order to affect their lives positively.

 The Minister of Women Affairs, Dame Pauline Tallen made the plea as women from all walks of life converged on Abuja, the nation’s capital to pour encomiums on the former Nigerian first lady late Dr. Mrs. Maryam Babandiga, who founded the Better Life for Rural Women.